cat _posts/2020-04-07-android-infection-the-new-way.md

 Limitations of the new approach

-. - Runs on android versions lower than Android 5.0 (API level 21).
+3. The application runs on a version earlier than Android 5.0 (API level 21).

 Further PoC improvements